Haydar Khan Amo-oghli: Early years

-He was born in Urmia, but immigrated with his family at a young age to Alexandropol (present-day Gyumri, Armenia).
-He received training in Erivan and Tiflis in electrical engineering, before he was invited to Iran, in 1901, to set up an electrical plant for Imam Reza shrine in Mashhad.
-His father was Ali-Akbar Afshar, a physician, and his mother was Zahra.
-Because local people tend to call his father Amo ("Uncle," in Persian and Azeri language), they also called him Amo-oghli (Cousin in Azeri language).
-He immigrated to Alexandropol in 1886.
-As a student of Tbilisi Polytechnic University, he became more closely acquainted with the ideas of and history of socialism; in 1898, he joined the Russian Social Democratic Labour Party.
+A member of the Iranian Tariverdiev family, Haydar was the son of a certain Ali-Akbar.
+He was generally referred to as "Amo-oghli", a nickname he later in his life received by the workers in Baku.
+It is uncertain where he was born.
+Some sources consider Urmia in northwestern Iran to have been his birthplace, while the Iranian historian Abdul-Hadi Hairi consider him to have been born in Russian Armenia.
+He was raised in Alexandropol in Russian Armenia, where his family had resettled.

+It was in Alexandropol that Haydar started his education, continuing his studies in higher institutions in Yerevan and then Tbilisi, where he graduated in 1899 with a degree in electrical engineering.
+In his memoirs, Haydar claimed to have been politically active since the age of 12.
+He was introduced to the Russian Social Democratic Labour Party and a group of socialists in 1898 while he was still a student in Tbilisi.
+In 1901, he became a member of the Baku branch of the Russian Social Democratic Labour Party.

 In Mashhad

 Haydar Khan arrived in Iran as an inexperienced young man with no knowledge of Persian and was unfamiliar with Iranian society and culture, but was driven to action by his restlessness, his sense of mission, and a belief in his exceptional love for Iran and the Iranians.
 Upon humiliating an official (Saham ol mulk Motavalibashi) in Khorasan, he comments in his memoirs, "I had only one purpose in mind, which was to show the people of Khorasan (Iran) who had little or no education and understanding that [the official] was also an ordinary human being."
 He remained 15 months in Mashhad and after that he went to Tehran as the engineer of Haj Amin Al-zarb electrical plant.